justinseger015-ctrl/judicAIta/README.md

 **An Explainable Legal AI Assistant for Lawyers and Paralegals**

-Judicaita is an AI companion built with **Google Tunix** and **Gemma 3n** for the Kaggle hackathon.
+Judicaita is an AI companion built with **Google Tunix** and **Gemma3-1B-IT** for the Kaggle hackathon.
 It generates explainable legal reasoning, stepwise traces, citation mapping, plain-English summaries, and compliance audit logs from case files, ensuring transparent and efficient legal workflows...fitting all this into a tiny form factor that can go anywhere!

 ## 🌟 Features